We think this movie stands out for:

 What's the story?

-This quirky coming-of-age story centers on Lucas (Corey Haim), an "accelerated" (by two grades) 14-year-old boy with a passion for insects.
+LUCAS is a quirky coming-of-age story centering on Lucas (Corey Haim), an "accelerated" (by two grades) 14-year-old boy with a passion for insects.
 Lucas lucks out when he befriends newcomer Maggie (Kerri Green) and hangs out with her over the summer.
 To impress her, Lucas lies about his family and pretends to be friends with the popular kids.
 But when school starts, Lucas is humiliated at the first pep rally.
 When Maggie falls for the school quarterback (Charlie Sheen), Lucas talks his way onto the team in a last-ditch attempt to get her attention, but he fumbles the big pass and is crushed in a pileup.
 However, his bravado wins over even the jocks who called him a freak.
 The team gives him a cool jacket; Lucas is ecstatic.